 By Jerry Drace

-Evangelist and senior pastor, Friendship Baptist Church, Friendship
+Evangelist/Senior Pastor, Friendship Baptist Church, Friendship